Maritime archaeology: Submerged sites

-Pre-historic landscapes
+Prehistoric landscapes

 Maritime archaeology studies prehistorical objects and sites that are, because of changes in climate and geology, now underwater.

 Bodies of water, fresh and saline, have been important sources of food for people for as long as we have existed.
 It should be no surprise that ancient villages were located at the water's edge.
 Since the last ice age sea level has risen as much as 400 ft.

 Therefore, a great deal of the record of human activity throughout the Ice Age is now to be found under water.